To the Members of

 b) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

 d) in our opinion the aforesaid standalone financial statements comply with the IndianAccounting Standards specified under section 133 of the Act.

-e) on the basis of the written representations received from the directors of thecompany as on 31 March 2018 taken on record by the Board of Directors none of thedirectors is disqualified as on 31 March 2016 from being appointed as a director in termsof section 164(2) of the Act; and
+e) on the basis of the written representations received from the directors of thecompany as on 31 March 2018 taken on record by the Board of Directors none of thedirectors is disqualified as on 31 March 2018 from being appointed as a director in termsof section 164(2) of the Act; and

-g) with respect to the other to be includedin the Auditors Report in accordance with Rule 11 of the Companies ( Audit and Auditors) Rules2014 in our opinionand to the best of our information and according tothe explanations given to us:
+g) with respect to the other matters to be included in the Auditor's Report inac-cordance with Rule 11 of the Companies ( Audit and Auditors) Rules2014 in our opinionand to the best of our information and according to the explana-tions given to us:

 ii.
 The company has made provision as required under the applicable law or accountingstandards for material foreseeable losses if any on long term contracts includingderivative contracts.

 iii.
 There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.